Weekly Meal Prep

 Throughout the cooking process, the most common problems that people face are:

-To get more qualitative insights about people home cooking process, I conducted user interview with three people based on the following questions:
+- To get more qualitative insights about people home cooking process, I conducted user interview with five people based on the following questions:

-• Some of them use the "Note" - one of the mobile applications to create grocery lists, while, others use a piece of paper to do it.
+- Some of them use the "Note" to create grocery lists, while, others use a piece of paper to do it.
 These shopping lists are about to keep them stay on track and avoid wasting food.

 User persona